Makhosetive7/token_generator/README.md

 | POST      | `/api/users/register`             | Register a new user.                  |
 | DELETE    | `/api/users/{id}`                 | Delete user details by ID.            |

+## Endpoint Details

+## User endpoint details

+### GET /api/users

+- This /api/users endpoint returns a list of users registered with Token Generator application

+### GET /api/users/{id}

+- This /api/users/{id} returns a user account by account identity number

+### GET /api/users/account/{accountNumber}

+- This /api/users/account/{accountNumber} returns a user account by account number

+### Delete /api/users/account/{accountNumber}

+- This /api/users/account/{accountNumber} deletes a user account by account number

+### POST /api/users/register

+- This /api/users/register endpoint registers a new user into the Token Generator application system
+- The implementation of this endpoint is as follows:

+{
+   "userName": "Laurren",
+   "lastName": "Madlodlo_Omuhle",
+   "phoneNumber": "0713000000",
+   "homeAddress": "0000 Main Street",
+}

+## Tokens Endpoints Details

 ## Tech Stack
 - **Java**: Core language.
 - **Spring Boot**: Framework for building the REST API and services.